4 ENFit® Implementation Challenges and How To Solve Them

 Overcoming Implementation Challenges with Kentec

-The process of replacing legacy devices with ENFit® connection systems involves many moving parts.
-The good news is that Kentec Medical is standing by, and our team is prepared to help procurement managers navigate the obstacles listed above and help facility managers with the process of implementing ENFit® products in their hospitals.
+Transitioning to ENFit® connection systems involves many moving parts.
+The good news is that Kentec Medical is standing by, and our team is prepared to help procurement managers navigate the obstacles listed above and help facility managers with the process of implementing ENFit® products and safety oral enteral products in their hospitals.